Errytagedesign/communitypro/README.md

 - Add Header to the index.html file.
 - Add Hero section to the index.html file.
 - Add global styling variables to style.html file.
+- Add Work section to the index.html file.
+- Add About me section to the index.html file.
+- Add more styles to the styles.css file.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>